 What's interesting about the 5/24 rule is that there are no official documents outlining the restriction.
 It's more of an internal rule that they set, but never told their customers.
 It was only discovered through crowdsourcing information from Chase credit card applicants and noticing this specific commonality among people who were rejected.
 The term “Chase 5/24 Rule” was set by those customers, and not officially from Chase.

 While the policy still seems to be active today, some people view it as false.
 Some people are able to get around it even if they've opened more than 5 accounts in the past 2 years.

-How to get around Chase's 5/24 Rule
+How to get around the Chase's 5/24 Rule

 There used to be a few different ways to bypass Chase's 5/24 rule.
 However, it seems they were sniffed out by Chase and are no longer viable methods.
 Plus, it's not a good idea to try and outwit Chase or any other bank or issuer.
 They have the power to close your accounts due, which can lead to the removal of your accumulated points.

 The only successfully recorded way to bypass the rule was through Chase's “Just For You” offers.
-If you're already a Chase member and are presented an exclusive offer to sign up to one of their cards, this could allow you to be accepted even if you're already at 5/24.
+If you're already a Chase member and are presented an exclusive credit card offer to sign up to one of their programs, this could allow you to be accepted even if you're already at 5/24.
 However, this is just leaving things to chance, and it isn't always guaranteed that you'll be able to bypass the rule.

 If there's a specific card that you really want to be approved for, one thing you can do is to ask them to do a product change – swapping out one of your current Chase credit cards with a new one.
 However, you'll need to already be a Chase card holder in order for this to work.
 Otherwise, you'll have to wait until you're at 4/24 to be accepted.